 Specs and Features of the TPS 520 GV

-Like majority of boots by Asolo, the brand takes plenty of time to develop and design a high quality products that looks as great as it performs.
+Like the majority of boots by Asolo, the brand takes plenty of time to develop and design high-quality products that look as great as it performs.

 These boots are available in three options: